containers/podman/docs/source/markdown/podman-run.1.md

 Even if a user does not have any subordinate UIDs in  _/etc/subuid_, **--uidmap** could still be used to map the normal UID of the user to a container UID by running `podman run --uidmap $container_uid:0:1 --user $container_uid ...`.

+Note: the **--uidmap** flag cannot be called in conjunction with the **--pod** flag as a uidmap cannot be set on the container level when in a pod.

 #### **--ulimit**=*option*